Possible Unconventional Surface Superconductivity in the Half-Heusler YPtBi

-Figure \ref{tunn} shows representative base temperature ($\sim$350 mK) spectra of pristine surface and tip-cleaned surface for \YPB~ and \LPB~ samples.
+Fig. \ref{tunn} shows representative base temperature ($\sim$350 mK) spectra of pristine surface and tip-cleaned surface for YPtBi and LuPtBi samples.
 While the tip-cleaned surface improved the spectra, particularly in reducing the observed zero bias conductance to very low values, the pristine surface spectra pointed to a similar large gap.
-At the same time the observed spectra are rounded, even well below temperatures corresponding to the observed large gap.
-Such a behavior could be because of nodal gap structure, high effective temperature due to RF heating or due to an intermediate thin metallic layer which depress the gap by proximity effect \cite{Moussy2001}.
-The fact that on occasion we observe a flat gap as in Fig.~\ref{tunn}b suggests that the rounding of the gap is not due to nodes in the gap.
+The observed spectra are rounded, even well below temperatures corresponding to the observed large gap.
+Such a behavior could be because of a nodal gap structure or high effective temperature due to RF heating.
+The observation of a flat gap (Fig.~\ref{tunn}b) rules these options out.
+Another possibility is that a thin metallic layer between the superconducting state and the tip depresses the gap by proximity effect (Fig. \ref{tunn}c) \cite{Moussy2001}.
+In this scenario, the variability in the flatness of the gap and the density of states at zero bias \cite{supp} is explained by the inhomogeneous metallic film that is created by the tip cleaning.
+Figure \ref{tunn}c illustrates the proposed effect of the current pulse.
+Before the pulse, a thin disordered metallic layer covers the surface, and the pulse removes some, but not all, of this layer, resulting in a variable metallic barrier, which rounds or supresses the gap at different spots.